|

 cross after 67 minutes, Bridge-Wilkinson's shot was blocked by

 a defender, and in truth they never looked like getting the breakthrough.
+United were in control of the game, but seemed content to contain

 the home eleven, reluctant to throw too many men forward.
 In one